-Like Edge Dictionaries and Edge ACLs, Dynamic Servers have two major components: the pool and the server entries within it.
-Pools act as containers for server entries that store the hostnames or IP addresses of servers to which incoming requests can be directed.
-Each pool is attached to a version of a service, but server entries are versionless and any changes will become effective immediately.
+Like Edge Dictionaries and Edge ACLs, Dynamic Servers have two major components: the pool and origin servers within it.
+Pools act as containers for origin servers that store the hostnames or IP addresses of servers to which incoming requests can be directed.
+Each pool is attached to a version of a service, but origin servers are versionless and any changes will become effective immediately.

 When Dynamic Servers might be useful